ReBoot: Daemon Rising: Plot

 Mouse, Dot, and Phong manage to seal off a few systems on the Net, and when Daemon activates her infection, which has been lying dormant, all systems besides those become infected.
 During the course of the battle, Mike the TV, AndrAIa, Matrix, and Mouse become infected, and therefore loyal to Daemon.
 Since it was Mouse who programmed the firewalls that sealed off systems like Mainframe, Daemon uses Mouse to break into Mainframe, as she needs Bob to help her infect the other sealed-off systems.

 After Daemon arrives in Mainframe and infects Bob, she forces him to create portals to those systems, which is slowly killing him.
 By absorbing the energies of Mainframe's core, Hexadecimal powers back up into a virus again, and uses the energy to fight Daemon.
 However, her attempts are in vain: Daemon is a Cron virus, and her time has come, so she decompiles herself to initiate the final stage of her infection.
 This causes everyone she infected to begin a Net-wide binary countdown.
 When it reaches zero, all the infected will be deleted, and so will the Net.
 After infecting Little Enzo's icon, Hexadecimal takes a cure to Daemon's infection from Matrix's icon and delivers it to the entire Net using the Gateway command.
 In essence, Hexadecimal sacrificed herself to cure the entire Net from Daemon's infection.

 At the end of the movie, Bob and Dot get engaged.
-However, a few seconds later, a portal opens, and Ray Tracer and another Bob step through it, leading to confusion.
+However, a few seconds later, a portal opens, and Ray Tracer and another Bob, this one looking like he did pre-Season 3, step through it, leading to confusion among everybody.